 - All that’s left is to reheat the soup and it’s ready to eat with some crusty bread!

-I’m entering this blog post into some blog hops.
-The first is Feel Good Food, from Victoria over at Kick at the Pantry Door, a blog hop designed to bring together a collection of healthy real recipes which won’t break the bank.
-I can’t wait to see the other recipes!
+I’m entering this chicken soup into some blog hops.
+The first is Feel Good Food, from Kick at the Pantry Door, a blog hop designed to bring together a collection of healthy real recipes which won’t break the bank.

 The second is Whittard Healthy New Year Blogger Carnival – again, with the same intention, they are looking for lovely healthy recipes (which you’ll be able to see at the above link) and the best entries will win a selection of gorgeous tea plus a very cute Alice in Wonderland china cup.. fingers crossed for me 🙂